Best Morningstar Alternatives

 From £29.99/month

 Stockopedia is a UK-based research platform that combines quantitative stock rankings with editorial analysis, covering markets across Europe, North America, and Asia-Pacific.
-Its StockRank system scores stocks on quality, value, and momentum, providing a systematic framework for stock selection.
-For investors focused on UK, European, or Australian markets where Morningstar coverage may be thinner, Stockopedia is a strong alternative.
+Its StockRank system scores stocks on quality, value, and momentum, providing a systematic framework for stock selection that pairs quantitative screening with written research — a combination few competitors offer together.
+For investors focused on UK, European, or Australian markets where Morningstar coverage may be thinner, Stockopedia is a strong alternative, backed by a genuinely active community and educational resources for newer investors learning the StockRank methodology.
+Pricing starts from £29.99/month, and unlike most other alternatives on this list, there's no free tier to test the platform before committing — a real consideration before signing up.
+The other tradeoff is US coverage: while European and Asia-Pacific research is a genuine strength, Stockopedia's US stock coverage is less detailed than platforms built specifically around US markets.

 Pros